Hear the stories of Catholic Converts from Lutheranism and learn what led them to return home to the Catholic Church.

 Joe Copeck 4:46

-Joe Copeck grew up as a “Christmas and Easter” Catholic, but found a more fulfilling relationship with Jesus in the Lutheran Church, eventually becoming an ordained minister.
-Discovering the importance of the Catholic Church’s authority to interpret scripture was a key factor in his decision to return to the faith tradition of his youth.
+Discovering the importance of the Catholic Church’s authority to interpret scripture was a key factor in this Lutheran minister’s decision to return to the faith tradition of his youth.

 A FEW GREAT WRITTEN STORIES